KMKfw/kmk_firmware/docs/scanners.md

             30, 31,                         62, 63
     ]
 ```

-This is as complicated as it can be.
-Split with "RotaryioEncoder" and "MatrixScanner".
-You will see that the top left side used to count up to 29 and the right side started at 30.
-With the encoder module added on the left side has 2 more keys so it now counts up to 31 and the right side starts its count at 32 and continues to 63.
-30,31,62 and 63 are all for encoders.
-You will see that all of the encoders are at the end of the array, this means that we need to add 4 more key codes to the end of our `keymap` in `main.py`
+On the top left side of a standard split keyboard "coord_mapping", right below that you see a split keyboard where "RotaryioEncoder" and "MatrixScanner"(the default scanner) are used.
+In the before example, we used to count from 0 to 29 while the top right side starts at 30.
+With the addition of the encoder scanner, the left side has 2 additional keys making it count up to 31 and the right side would then start at 32 and count to 63.
+This means that keys 30, 31, 62, and 63 are for encoders.
+Notice that all of the encoders are at the end of the array.
+Therefore, we need to add 4 more key codes to the end of our `keyboard.keymap`, They will be used for the encoders.